ForNeVeR/SvgBuild/Readme.md

 Pack
 ----

-To pack the project before uploading it to NuGet, use the following command:
+To pack the project before uploading it to NuGet, use the following commands:

 ```console
 $ nuget restore